 What is Le Beau Vélo de RAVeL ?

-To put it simply, Le beau vélo de RAVeL is a radio and TV show aired by the RTBF, Belgium’s French-speaking public broadcasting company.
+To put it simply, Le beau vélo de RAVeL is a radio and TV show aired by the RTBF (Belgium’s French-speaking public broadcasting company), that celebrates in 2018 its 20th season.
 But it involves much more than a broadcast program.
 It is a cross-media event, meant to promote local tourism and sustainable mobility.

 The principle is quite simple: every Saturday of the summer, a 30 kilometre guided tour is organised in a different part of Wallonia or the Brussels Capital Region.
 The cycling trip follows a closed loop and its trajectory is carefully chosen to include the most attractive sights of the respective area – from picturesque villages, farms, and castles, to wide open fields, rivers, and forests.
 The trip is open and free for anyone to enjoy.
 No wonder thousands of cyclists of all ages join the ride every weekend.
 For the less audacious, a shorter loop of about 10 kilometres is also available, which is ideal for families with kids.